Roger Awsumb: Beginnings

-During a brief stint in 1951 at radio station KDLM 1340 AM in Detroit Lakes, Minnesota, Awsumb developed a Casey Jones children's show that became the basis of television career.
-Roger returned to the Twin Cities in 1952 and transitioned from radio to television.
-He began making on-air appearances as a railroad engineer named “Casey Jones” in 1954 with the character and concept quickly evolving into its own show.
+During a brief stint in 1951 at radio station KDLM in Detroit Lakes, Minnesota, Awsumb developed a Casey Jones children's show that became the basis of television career.
+Awsumb returned to the Twin Cities in 1952 and transitioned from radio to television.
+He began making on-air appearances as a railroad engineer named “Casey Jones” in 1954 on WMIN-TV with the character and concept quickly evolving into its own show.
+The show continued on channel 11 when WMIN-TV was absorbed into WTCN-TV, which had shared the channel since its sign-on in 1953.

 Lunch With Casey

 The top-rated Lunch With Casey show was part of the peak era of children's television programming in the United States.
-On air, Awsumb adopted a railroad engineer persona with the name Casey Jones.
 His noon-hour show featured jokes, skits, songs, and cartoons, with non-actor children joining Awsumb and other characters live on set for the fun.
 Awsumb is most remembered for playing the ukulele and singing "The Happy Birthday Song" during each show.
 It's disputed whether he or musician Jim Hobbins wrote the tune.
 Awsumb and his supporting cast filled up an hour-long block of television air time each weekday with mostly original content.
-Despite airing thousands of shows over its run, only a few recordings of Lunch With Casey exist today as each episode was broadcast live and station tapes were often reused.
+Despite airing thousands of shows over its run, only a few recordings of Lunch With Casey exist today as each episode was broadcast live; any shows that were recorded were mostly not retained because videotape was expensive and often reused.

 New era of children's television

-Host station channel 11 first attempted to drop the Lunch With Casey show in 1960 in favor of national programming.
+WTCN-TV first attempted to drop the Lunch With Casey show in 1960 in favor of national programming.
 But the station rehired the cast after receiving 10,000 protest letters from parents and children.
 Awsumb and pioneering children's television hosts of his era were further overshadowed by the arrival of nationally syndicated shows such as Mister Rogers’ Neighborhood and Sesame Street beginning in the late 1960s.
 Lunch With Casey's ratings faltered in the early 1970s, with fewer children going home from school for lunch, and it was later cancelled by a national media conglomerate that acquired the host station.
 Awsumb cited the backlash against children's television personalities endorsing products aimed at children for the wider cancellation in the early 1970s of local children's TV shows.